CASE STUDY 1

 SOLUTIONS

-• Re-design DeKalb County Public Schools logo and create DeKalb County School District logo.
+• Redesign the DeKalb County Public Schools logo and create the DeKalb County School District logo.

 • Photograph positive images, including staff, families, and students celebrating student achievement and a healthy work environment.